 |Other Crimes Relating to Consensual Sex Acts||Crim.
 Law §11-107 Indecent exposure: misdemeanor|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Maryland prohibits public and non-public indecency, covering behavior from public sex to non-public nudity intended to be seen by other people.
 The statute also contains a broad definition of nudity, including buttocks.
 So if you’re swimming or getting some sun, you might want to be careful about going bare.
 These laws are not very well known and it is possible that someone urinating in public could even find themselves on the wrong side of the law.

 Maryland Prohibited Consensual Sexual Activity Laws: Additional Resources

 If you or someone you love has been charged with a sex crime-related incident in Maryland, you probably have questions.
 If you want to continue your research, click on the links below to learn more.

 Social attitudes regarding sex are often changing, and state laws often follow suit.
 If you have been charged with a sex crime or would like to fully understand your rights, you should contact a Maryland criminal defense attorney in your area immediately to learn more.
-A skilled attorney can explain the law, your possible defense options, and more.
-Start with a free case review now.
+A skilled Maryland defense attorney can explain the law, your possible defense options, and more.

 Contact a qualified attorney.